IOM in Shelter

 The International Organization for Migration (IOM) has played a major role in humanitarian shelter operations for many decades.
 IOM’s unique position as an intergovernmental organization allows it to work at scale in both natural disasters and conflict/complex contexts.
 IOM works in both operations and coordination, and plays a strong role working with partners in support of national authorities.
 IOM’s overall objectives are (1) to focus on quality and scale of operations, (2) to be people-centred and context driven, (3) to continue supporting interagency shelter coordination, (4) to support sectoral learning and identification of best practices, and (3) to maintain a longer term view.
 For more on IOMs approach to shelter see the emergency manual (https://emergencymanual.iom.int/).

 IOM continues to maintain a strong role in support of the Global Shelter Cluster and operational shelter coordination.
-At country level in 2017, IOM had a significant coordination role in 25 shelter country coordination mechanisms – ranging from national leadership in shelter cluster coordination to subnational coordination or technical and information management (IM) support roles.
+In 2018, over half of IOM’s shelter and NFI support reached three affected populations; in the South Sudan crisis, the Iraq conflict and the Rohingya refugee crisis in Bangladesh.
+An additional 30 per cent of the total people reached were in Ethiopia, Afghanistan, the Syrian Arab Republic, Nigeria and Sudan.
+IOM had a significant coordination role in 24 shelter country coordination mechanisms – ranging from national leadership in shelter cluster coordination to subnational coordination or technical and information management support roles.
 Globally, IOM is a key player in the Strategic Advisory Group within the Global Shelter Cluster, leads the Shelter Projects (www.shelterprojects.org) Working Group and co-lead the GBV in Shelter Programming (www.sheltercluster.org/gbv) and the Disability Inclusion Working Groups.

 The Role of Shelter in IOM